-Rewrites: If a student receives a grade of 73 or less, she or he may rewrite the following assignments: Campus or city event story, Man/Woman on the Street story, as well as police, politics, profile stories.
+Rewrites: If a student receives a grade of 73 or less, she or he may rewrite the following assignments: Event story, Man/Woman on the Street story, as well as police, politics, profile stories.
 You will have one week to submit the rewrite.
-The average of the two scores - the original and the rewrite - will be used to calculate the final grade for the assignment.
+(Not the final exam or the opinion/review piece.)
+The average of the two scores - the original and the rewrite will be used to calculate the final grade for the assignment.